The Real Global Price of What You Wear, Part 8

 Spandex (also called Lycra and Elastane)

 Spandex is also called Lycra (a DuPont brand name), or Elastane.
-It is prized for its elasticity and often combined with other fabrics to make apparel stretchy.
+It was invented in 1959 and is prized for its elasticity.
+It is often combined with other fabrics to make apparel stretchy.
 Spandex is used mainly in athletic wear, swimsuits, yoga pants, skinny jeans, underwear, bras, and socks.

 Companies make this fabric from a polyurethane base combined with other chemicals.
 While Spandex is not plastic, it still does not biodegrade in the environment.
 While not sourced from oil, the chemicals used in the production of spandex/elastane are potentially toxic to workers and perhaps even people who wear it.